Welcome

 Who takes part?

 Every year, International Men’s Day in the UK is marked by more and more women, men and organisations across the country.
-Across November there are Parliamentary debates, policy launches, employer days (perfect for showcasing Equality Diversity Inclusion – EDI), community events, health days, business events, staff support days, debates, student events, political events, lectures, research launches, gigs, charity promotion days, book launches, mental health discussions, film showings, conferences, competitions, comedy nights, get-togethers, award announcements and charity fundraisers – the most anywhere in the world.
+Across November there are Parliamentary debates, policy launches, employer days (perfect for showcasing Diversity Equality Inclusion – DEI / EDI), community events, health days, business events, staff support days, debates, student events, political events, lectures, research launches, gigs, charity promotion days, book launches, mental health discussions, film showings, conferences, competitions, comedy nights, get-togethers, award announcements and charity fundraisers – the most anywhere in the world.

-There were c200 organisations involved in 2018, 2019 and 2020In 2021 though there was an estimated 400 organisations and 2022 was the best yet with over 600.
+There were c200 organisations involved in 2018, 2019 and 2020.
+In 2021 though there was an estimated 400 organisations, 2022 saw over 600 and an estimated 800 in 2023 .
 There were over 100,000 tweets and it was the hottest trend for hours!

 Organisations and people do not have to stick to holding an event or celebration on 19 November if they want to mark the day.